LukeGrahamLandry/franca/devlog.md

 - make `Expr::DataSymbol` let you say which library to import from so can get rid of the dlopens in macos/app.fr
 - handle DataSymbol for jitting. just look it up in comptime_libraries like i do for functions.
+- graphics/easy.fr for less boiler plate in little examples where most of the code ends up being just starting the default window
+- naming consistancy (sapp/sgl/sdtx).Common -> Self

 - TODO: allow linking to something without importing any symbols so you get the objc classes from it.
 - TODO: replace the func$module thing i used to do for wasm with the new libs thing